-and involve both Psychoeducation and family therapy process groups.
+The treatment may involve both Psychoeducation and family therapy process, other support groups.
 Both of these combined are helpful for a family system to recover.